-With Kubernetes emerging as the de facto standard in the service orchestration space, discussions around it shift from “How does Kubernetes work?” to more specific concerns such as “Now how do I optimize my development workflow?”
+With Kubernetes emerging as the de facto standard in the service orchestration space, discussions around it shift from, “How does Kubernetes work?” to more specific concerns such as, “How do I optimize my development workflow?”

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org